there are some things you only notice when someone else makes you aware of them.

 emery chattered and talked and had a whole conversation with the park lady.

-and then the lady said, "so, is she deaf??"
+and then the lady said,

 the question rung in the air.